|

 you that ye love one another.

-Fellowship Ministries is a ministry of presence dedicated to serving
+Chaplain Fellowship Ministries is a ministry of presence dedicated

-and fulfilling the great commission of our Lord Jesus Christ.
-A
+to serving and fulfilling the great commission of our Lord Jesus

-major part of the chaplains role in any crisis is presence,
+Christ.
+A major part of the chaplains role in any crisis is

-provide effective, appropriate spiritual support within the context
+the chaplain to provide effective, appropriate spiritual support

 It